opencomputeproject/SAI/test/saithrift/README.txt

     4. ctypesgen: sudo -H pip install ctypesgen

 Note.
-It is also desired to install the doxygen package: apt install doxygen
+It is also desired to install the doxygen package: sudo apt install doxygen

 * Build the saiserver and SAI thrift client python library